Lindt8/Lindt8.github.io/_pages/professional-code-projects.md

 [<u>GCR-SpecGen</u>](https://github.com/Lindt8/GCR_SpecGen) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2573359.svg)](https://doi.org/10.5281/zenodo.2573359)
 ======
 ### Galactic Cosmic Ray Spectra Generator
-This is a Jupyter notebook for conveniently generating GCR spectra using the [GCR model developed by Dr. Daniel Matthiä](https://www.sciencedirect.com/science/article/pii/S0273117712005947?via%3Dihub).
+This is a Jupyter notebook for conveniently generating GCR spectra using the [<font color="#709E4A">GCR model developed by Dr. Daniel Matthiä</font>](https://www.sciencedirect.com/science/article/pii/S0273117712005947?via%3Dihub).
 The notebook allows for selection of which source ions are of interest and the desired level of solar modulation, either set manually or calculated automatically from a date or range of dates.
 It yields a brief summary of the GCR spectra, text files containing each ion's full spectrum (formatted in a "raw" tabular form and as source cards ready for use in MCNP and PHITS simulations), and a plot showing the selected spectra under the specified level of solar modulation.

 [<u>CLSQ2</u>](https://github.com/Lindt8/CLSQ2)
 ======
 ### Cumming’s Least Squares (version 2)
 This is a modernized version of the 1962 Cumming’s Least Squares (CLSQ) Brookhaven Decay Curve Analysis Program, written in FORTRAN IV.
-The original paper on it can be read [<u>here</u>](https://books.google.com/books?id=DZQrAAAAYAAJ&lpg=PR1&pg=PA25#v=onepage&q&f=false).
+The original paper on it can be read [<font color="#709E4A"><u>here</u></font>](https://books.google.com/books?id=DZQrAAAAYAAJ&lpg=PR1&pg=PA25#v=onepage&q&f=false).
 CLSQ analyzes multicomponent decay curves by a least-squares procedure to iteratively identify the half-lives and abundances of the individual isotopes of a measured sample.
 Its use at Oak Ridge National Laboratory (ORNL) had been limited to a few very old computers due to its age and recompilation issues; only a 16-bit compiled version of the code was in use at ORNL.
 To make this code more accessible, I translated the original code from FORTRAN IV into Python 3.
 Additionally, I added improvements in the input and output functionalities of CLSQ, making it much more user-friendly.
 The new CLSQ code is used today at ORNL and is featured in a graduate course on isotope production at the University of Tennessee.